FidelusAleksander/publish-packages/.github/steps/1-step.md

 If the workflow fails, check the **Actions** tab for error logs.
 Common issues include:

-- Incorrect indentation in YAML
+- Incorrect indentation in YAML.
+Try running `actionlint` command in the terminal and see if any errors show up.
 - Uppercase letters in the image name (Docker requires lowercase)

 </details>